 A couple days ago my friend and colleague, that I am honored to work alongside every day, was a few minutes late getting to school.
 He was late because he was pulled over by the police.
 He was pulled over because the officer believed that his brake lights were out.

 But it turned out that they weren’t.
 It just so happened that the lights on my friend’s car are unique.
 He was able to prove this to the officer by showing him the car’s owner’s manual.
 It didn’t end there.
-The officer proceeded to ask my friend if he had any drugs, alcohol or weapons in the car.
-He is black.
+The officer proceeded to ask my friend if he had any drugs, alcohol, or weapons in the car.
+My friend is black.

 Last week I was justifiably pulled over for talking on a handheld phone while driving.
 It was dangerous and I have to admit, my full attention was not on the road.
 I was in the wrong.
 No doubt about it.
 The officer didn’t ask me if I had any drugs, alcohol or weapons in the car.
 I am white.